matthewmurdoch/VPS/sitewide.md

 **1A — Quantified Claims Inventory.** Extract every quantified or factual claim from every page into a single table: years founded / years of experience, countries served, client counts, retention rates, ratings ("Rated X from N reviews"), prices, response times, addresses, postcodes, phone numbers, opening hours.
 Columns: claim type | value | URL | element/section.
 Then **diff the table**.
 Any claim with two or more distinct values across the site is automatically a HIGH finding (entity-fact contradictions suppress E-E-A-T, local-pack confidence, and AI-citation eligibility).
 Also sanity-check claims against each other: "founded 2012" + "18 years of experience" is a contradiction even if each appears only once.

 **1B — Navigation & Footer Diff.** Compare the nav and footer extracted from every page (already captured in Phase 0.6).
 Flag: same label → different URLs; same URL → different labels; items present on some pages but not others; anchor-label drift.
 Each divergence is evidence of stale caches AND a potential link-equity split.
+Output as a structured diff table and populate `nav_diff` in the JSON.

 **1C — Duplicate Money Pages / Cannibalization.** Cluster all audited pages by topic (title + H1 + slug).
 Flag any two live pages targeting the same query space.
 Check whether internal links split between them (use the nav diff).
-If a canonical between them can't be verified, mark the finding `verified: false` and add a §6 check.
+If a canonical between them can't be verified, mark the finding `verified: false` and add a §8 check.

 **1D — NAP & Entity Consistency.** Compare name, address, postcode, phone, email, and every social profile URL across all pages and footers.
 Flag mismatched postcodes, multiple profile slugs for the same network, and mislabeled social links (e.g., an "Instagram" icon pointing to LinkedIn).
+Output as a structured diff table and populate `nap_diff` in the JSON.

 **1E — Cross-Page Template Defects.** Copy blocks that appear under the wrong heading, intro paragraphs duplicated verbatim across different service pages, shared boilerplate diluting differentiation.